 If you are insulin resistant eating whole grains can increase insulin levels leading to weight gain, increased risk of diabetes, heart disease, cancer, arthritis, etc.

-Take home message: If you are insulin resistant it is advantageous to eat your carbohydrates in these forms: fruits, vegetables, nuts/seeds, squash and small amounts of root vegetables.
+Take home message: If you are insulin resistant it is advantageous to eat your carbohydrates in these forms: vegetables, nuts/seeds, squash and small amounts of root vegetables and fruit.
 Focus on protein at each meal and healthy fats to balance.
 Your reality requires keeping whole grains to a minimum if you want to control your weight and health.
 Try my Apple Blueberry Compote as pictured – healthy, sweet and contains no whole grains!